 Tools and Equipment During Winter

 During the cold season, if tools and farming equipment are not properly stored, they may become difficult to use when you need them.
 Worse, they could be damaged if they’re left unprotected from heavy snowfalls and melting ice.
 This is usually the case for smaller tools.
-Make sure those lawnmowers, garden hoses, and other farming equipment won’t be buried in the snow, so store them in their proper places.
+Make sure those lawnmowers, garden hoses, and other farming equipment won’t be buried in the snow, so store them in their proper places and be prepare your farm for Winter.

 Another important thing that every farmer should take note of during autumn is the fact that most farming tools and plants are on sale.
 For this reason, every farmer should take advantage of this moment so by the time winter comes, these plants are already in their dormant state.
 This means caring for them will be less demanding, so you’ll only have to wait for them to grow once spring comes.